-Holiday Jewelry-Making Traditions (and How to Start Them)
+Holiday Jewelry and Craft Traditions (and How to Start Them)

 From baking cookies and hanging stockings to putting up house lights and decorating a tree--the holidays are almost nothing